ember-learn/guides-source/guides/release/models/creating-updating-and-deleting-records.md

 ## Deleting Records

 Deleting records is as straightforward as creating records.
-Call [`deleteRecord()`](https://api.emberjs.com/ember-data/release/classes/Model/methods/rollbackAttributes?anchor=deleteRecord) on any instance of `DS.Model`.
+Call [`deleteRecord()`](https://api.emberjs.com/ember-data/release/classes/Model/methods/rollbackAttributes?anchor=deleteRecord) on any instance of `Model`.
 This flags the record as `isDeleted`.
 The deletion can then be persisted using `save()`.
 Alternatively, you can use the [`destroyRecord`](https://api.emberjs.com/ember-data/release/classes/Model/methods/rollbackAttributes?anchor=destroyRecord) method to delete and persist at the same time.